maxitg/SetReplace/Documentation/Generators/EventOrderingFunctions.md

 <img src="/Documentation/Images/DifferentOrdersDifferentFinalStates.png" width="484.2">

-For this reason, generators such as `GenerateSingleHistory` require specification of the ordering function as one of the arguments, as, without it, the evaluation will be ambiguous.
+For this reason, generators such as `GenerateSingleHistory` (not yet implemented) require specification of the ordering function as one of the arguments, as, without it, the evaluation will be ambiguous.

-## List of Ordering Functions

 ### InputCount